-The three weeks of mourning from the month of Tammuz to the month of Av commemorate firstly the day on which the walls of the second Holy Temple of the Jewish people were first breached and lastly the day on which the Holy Jewish Temple was set ablaze.
+The three weeks of mourning from the month of Tammuz to the month of Av commemorate firstly the day on which the walls of the second Holy Temple of the Jewish people were first breached and lastly the day on which both Holy Jewish Temples were set ablaze.
 Tisha B’Av is the saddest day in the Jewish calendar.

 Many other tragedies also occurred during this three week period of mourning, alas.